 David H. Charlip, B.C.S, has almost 30 years of litigation experience.
 He is admitted to both the Florida and New Jersey Bar, and is admitted to practice before the U.S. District Court, Southern District of Florida, including Trial Bar, U.S. District Court, Middle District of Florida, District of New Jersey, the Eighth Circuit U.S. Court of Appeals and the Eleventh Circuit U.S. Court of Appeals.

-Whitney Taber has been working her way up the ladder in the music industry since getting her start in 2011 as an Executive assistant.
+Whitney Taber, LA Chapter leader of Girls Make Beats, has been working her way up the ladder in the music industry since getting her start in 2011 as an Executive assistant.
 Shortly after that she was hired by her now mentor Rose Mann Churney, and began working for the Iconic Record Plant recording studios in the Client Service department.
 She then fell in love with the recording studio dynamics, and became VP of Business Development.

 Canadian born to Haitian parents Stichiz was raised in South Florida.
 The young artist has opened up for music mega-stars, Shawn Mendes, Nick and Joe Jonas, Wyclef Jean, Lil Kim, R.City and Gucci Mane.
 Stichiz is also a media personality serving as an On-Air Host and the official voice of Miami’s 103.5 The Beat FM “Bangin Hip-Hop and R&B” and other stations in the US; she can also be heard on the longest running contemporary hit music station in the United States WHYI Y100 100.7 FM - Miami, and 93.3FM The Beat in Jacksonville.
-In addition to her passion for music, Stichiz is active in her community serving as the former President of Florida State Conference of the NAACP Youth and College Division, current youth board member for the Dr. Martin Luther King Jr. Celebration Committee, as well as a mentor for Women of Tomorrow and spokeswoman for Literacy Inc. to name a few.
+In addition to her passion for music, Stichiz is active in her community serving as the former President of Florida State Conference of the NAACP Youth and College Division, current youth board member for the Dr. Martin Luther King Jr. Celebration Committee, as well as a mentor for Women of Tomorrow and spokeswoman for Literacy Inc. and Miami Chapter leader of Girls Make Beats.